You have a clear vision for your future, you are a driven person and acting with integrity is important for you.

 As 'kwera' means 'to climb' in Chichewa, Malawi's native language, we are all Climbers

-Established in Malawi in 2017, Kwerafund contributes to what Africa needs for the next generation to achieve their dreams and for Africa to experience the economic development it has the potential to.
+Established in Malawi in 2017, Kwerafund is a non-profit education fund exercised and executed like a for-profit organisation.
+Kwerafund contributes to what Africa needs for the next generation to achieve their dreams and for Africa to experience the economic development it has the potential to.
 In a perfect world, higher education would be free for all.
 In a perfect world, the youth would have all the relevant skills required by employers and society.
 We think Kwerafund contributes to closing this gap.
-We think purpose before profit.

 ‘A highly educated and skilled person in every African family.’